-Minneapolis Mayor Jacob Frey has found money to avoid cutting $350,000 from the North Commons Park renovation, which was in jeopardy after the City Council voted to make mid-year budget cuts to save a downtown homeless shelter.
+Minneapolis Mayor Jacob Frey has found money to avoid cutting $350,000 from the North Commons Park renovation, which was in jeopardy after the City Council voted to make midyear budget cuts to save a downtown homeless shelter.

-Frey finds money to spare North Commons Park from budget cut
+Frey finds money to spare North Commons Park after City Council budget cuts to save shelter

 The Minneapolis City Council had voted for budget cuts to save a downtown homeless shelter.